Sparksbox

 That's the architecture.
 But most companies can't do it.
 It requires ripping out Salesforce integrations, retraining teams on a new CDP, and potentially losing months of operational speed.
 The short-term pain is unbearable, even though the long-term cost of not doing it is worse.

 So instead, teams cherry-pick.
 They instrument Google Analytics 4 better.
-They set up Shopify data feeds to their CDP.
+They set up Shopify data feeds to their customer data platform.

 They create custom dashboards that try to stitch data together.
-They hire consultants to "improve attribution modeling." <a href="https://www.snowflake.com/en/blog/modern-marketing-data-stack-deloitte/" rel="nofollow noopener noreferrer" target="_blank">None of that works because the underlying data is still fragmented.
+They hire consultants to "improve attribution modeling."
+A modern marketing data stack helps only if the organization also agrees on definitions, governance, and the customer-level source of truth.

 The Near-Term Reality